JoseCastroA/first-django-project/README.md

 # Django Blog - Dockerized Project

-This is a fully dockerized Django project with PostgreSQL as the database.
+This is a fully dockerized Django project with PostgreSQL as the database and a simple authentication system.

+## ✨ Features

+- User authentication (Login/Signup)
+- PostgreSQL database
+- Docker containerization
+- Welcome page for authenticated users

 ## 📋 Prerequisites